apache/cordova-docs/www/docs/en/2.9.0/cordova/events/events.pause.md

 In the `pause` handler, any calls to the Cordova API or to native plug-ins that go through Objective-C do not work, along with any interactive calls, such as alerts or `console.log()`.
-They are only processed when the app resumes, on the next run loop.
+They are only processed when the app <a href="events.resume.html">resume</a>s, on the next run loop.

 The iOS-specific `resign` event is available as an alternative to `pause`, and detects when users enable the __Lock__ button to lock the